infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/06 - Azure Network Watcher (az-101-03b).md

 The main tasks for this exercise are as follows:

-1. Deploy Azure VMs, an Azure Storage account, and an Azure SQL Database instance by using an Azure Resource Manager template
+1. Deploy Azure VMs, an Azure Storage account, and an Azure SQL Database instance

 1. Enable Azure Network Watcher service